 How to get the best out of Pinterest?

-1. Optimise your content
+1. Optimize your content

-One of the first things that you should do on Pinterest is to optimise your content for the network.
+One of the first things that you should do on Pinterest is to optimize your content for the network.
 And the basics are pretty easy to figure out.
 It’s a visual network, so most people can understand that creating high-quality pins are a necessity, but you can go even further.

 Pinterest uses the Smart Feed algorithm to show users more of what they like.
-This means that the time that you post your content is less relevant, because the feed isn’t in chronological order anyway.
+This means that the time that you post your content is less relevant because the feed isn’t in chronological order anyway.
 What your users see first will be what Pinterest thinks they will like.

 Make Beautiful images— This goes without saying.
 Use the recommended pin sizes, and ensure that the pictures are of high-resolution.
 If you’re adding text to the pins, make sure that they are clearly visible, and fit the aesthetic of your image.
 It is also a good idea to ensure that the pin looks great on the mobile app as well.